burst-apps-team/burst-wiki/list-of-burst-related-websites.md

 The Burst community is very heterogeneous.
-Thus, there is a whole ecosystem of websites around the cryptocurrency, usually more then one for a particular topic.
+Thus, there is a whole ecosystem of websites around the cryptocurrency, usually more than one for a particular topic.

 General Information
 ===================